Richard Fariña: Ascent on Greenwich Village folk scene

 Fariña, like Dylan and others of this time, was considered a protest singer, and several of his songs are overtly political.
 Several critics have considered Fariña to be a major folk music talent of the 1960s. ("If Richard had survived that motorcycle accident, he would have easily given Dylan a run for his money." – Ed Ward).

 His best-known songs are "Pack Up Your Sorrows" and "Birmingham Sunday", the latter of which was recorded by Joan Baez and became better known after it became the theme song for Spike Lee's film 4 Little Girls, a documentary about the 16th Street Baptist Church bombing in Birmingham, Alabama in 1963.
 "Birmingham Sunday" was also recorded by Rhiannon Giddens in 2017, on her album Freedom Highway.
 He also wrote "The Quiet Joys of Brotherhood", which was recorded by Sandy Denny.

 At the time of his death, Fariña was producing an album for his sister-in-law Joan Baez.
 She ultimately decided not to release the album.
-Two of the songs were included on Fariña's posthumous album, and another, a cover version of Fariña's "Pack Up Your Sorrows", co-written by Fariña with the third Baez sister, Pauline Marden, was released as a single in 1966; it has been included in a number of Baez' compilation albums.
+Two of the songs were included on Fariña's posthumous album, and another, a cover version of Fariña's "Pack Up Your Sorrows", co-written by Fariña with the third Baez sister, Pauline Marden, was released as a single in 1966; it has been included in a number of Baez's compilation albums.

 Been Down So Long It Looks Like Up to Me

 Fariña is known for his novel Been Down So Long It Looks Like Up to Me, originally published by Random House in 1966.
 The title comes from the Furry Lewis song "I Will Turn Your Money Green" ("I been down so long/It seem like up to me").
 The novel, based largely on his college experiences and travels, is a picaresque novel, set in 1958 in the American West, in Cuba during the Cuban Revolution, and mostly at Cornell University (called Mentor University in the novel).
 The protagonist is Gnossos Pappadopoulis, who enjoys dope, paregoric, feta cheese, Red Cap ale and retsina; attacks authority figures with anarchic glee; and lusts after the girl in the green knee-socks while searching for the right karma.
-The book has become a cult classic among fans of the 1960s and counterculture literature.
+The book became a cult classic among fans of the 1960s and counterculture literature.
 Thomas Pynchon, who later dedicated his book Gravity's Rainbow (1973) to Fariña, described Fariña's novel as "coming on like the Hallelujah Chorus done by 200 kazoo players with perfect pitch... hilarious, chilling, sexy, profound, maniacal, beautiful, and outrageous all at the same time."